-- Simple logic checks ensuring the relationships between questions were logical.
+- Range checks, confirming that all variables were within the acceptable limits established for the question concerned. - Simple logic checks ensuring the relationships between questions were logical.
 For example, that the number of people answering a filtered question is equal to the number of people giving the appropriate response at the filtering question e.g. if 500 people say they smoke then the number of people giving a response to the number of cigarettes they smoke needs to be 500. - Complex logic checks.
 These involved examining the relationships between variables and assessing the logic of combinations of responses.
 Combinations of age and working status, age and relationships to other household members, for example, were checked to assess the logic of someone aged over 60 years and coded as the child of another household member.

 The data then underwent two additional processes.
-Firstly, the calculation of derived variables such as the age and sex of the Highest Income Householder, and secondly, the imputation of household income.
+Firstly, the calculation of derived variables such as the age and sex of the Highest Income Householder.
+Secondly, the imputation of household income (see 5.1.1).
 The edited data was delivered to the Scottish Government, who ran further checks on the data.
 Any data issues identified by Scottish Government were discussed and, where necessary, corrected and the data processing routines were amended.